 ABOUT THE RANCH

 Mary Leffingwell's father homesteaded the ranch at the turn of the century and her late husband began taking guests in 1934.
 The ranching and guest business worked so well together that her son, grandson and their wives have continued on in Mary's footsteps.
 Mary's autobiographical book, "Diamonds in the Snow", tells of her childhood and growing up in early day Montana.
-Third generation George and his wife Patricia, along with fourth generation Mike and his wife Maria, took over the running of the ranch.
+Fourth generation Mike and his wife Maria, now run the ranch.
 Having spent four generations caring for the land, they are very conscious of the pulse of nature and how they, as ranchers, must fit into that rhythm.
 They have learned to live in harmony with the wildlife and flora that insures the preservation of the natural health of the land, the ranch and that of the surrounding area.
 The high percentage of return guests is testimony to the pleasure, comfort and relaxation found here.
 They want to share these unspoiled rolling hills and timber clad slopes that lend to the calm relaxed atmosphere of this mountain valley.
-George has since passed away but the rest of Leffingwell family; Patricia, Mike, Maria and Mary, welcome you into their home to experience a living piece of history spanning almost one hundred years of raising horses and cattle and almost 70 years of sharing the 3,200 acre ranch with guests from all over the world.
+Mike and Maria welcome you into their home to experience a living piece of history spanning almost one hundred years of raising horses and cattle and almost 70 years of sharing the 3,200 acre ranch with guests from all over the world.

 HORSES AND RIDING